ims-systems-00/ims-kb/docs/General Information/actions.md

 ### Escalating an Incident

-When escalating an Incident, you will be first asked to confirm escalation of the Incident.
+When escalating an Incident, you will be first asked to confirm the escalation of the Incident.
 Note that escalating an Incident will notify the Head of Service and Superadmin accounts of the incident that was escalated, as well as the `owner` of the incident.

 <img src="/img/DocImg/General Information/Actions/Incident_Actions/Incident_Escalation_Confirmation.png" alt="Incident - Escalation Confirmation" class="center"/>